 Shorting Down Value: The Toxic Effect of Insufficient Internal Liquidity

-Within the context of fundamentally efficient markets, this paper demonstrates analytically how short sellers can put non-transitory downward pressure on the stock market prices and intrinsic values of companies that need to raise external capital because of insufficient internal liquidity.
-The model presented helps explain anomalous empirical findings in the extant literature on negative returns to stocks subjected to heavy shorting activity.
+This paper demonstrates analytically how short sellers can put non-transitory downward pressure on the stock market prices and intrinsic values of companies that need to raise external capital because of insufficient internal liquidity.
+The model helps explain anomalous empirical findings in the extant literature on negative returns to stocks subjected to heavy shorting activity.
 The implications of the model also supply normative justification for the sizable cash reserves held by corporations and their reluctance to raise external capital.
 The equity pricing effects implied by the model are illustrated for a large empirical sample of companies negatively impacted by heavy short sales.
 Empirical tests are also conducted in this research that provide evidence consistent with the theory.